eebange/used-cars-data-analysis-hadoop-hiveql/Documentation/Lab-Reproduction-Tutorial.md

 # Step 4: Uploading the Dataset to the Cluster
 Our raw dataset is over the storage limit allocated for us on our HDFS.

-in order to mitigate this, we will first upload the file to our Hadoop Linux Cluster (a server we connect to), and then upload it to the HDFS from there.
+In order to address the memory limitation, first upload the file to the Hadoop Linux Cluster (a server we connect to), and then upload it to HDFS from there.

-**Move the file from your local PC to the temporary (tmp) directory in your Hadoop cluster, which has over 10 GB of dedicated storage, but will routinely delete all files in this directory, so make sure not to leave a file inside for more than 3 days a time to be safe:**
+Move the file from your local PC to the temporary (tmp) directory in your Hadoop cluster, which has over 10 GB of dedicated storage, but will routinely delete all files in this directory, so make sure not to leave a file inside for more than 3 days a time to be safe:

 ## First, check if your personal folder exists within the directory: